Mariupol's dead put at 5,000 as Ukraine braces in the east

 Mariupol Mayor Vadym Boichenko said that of the more than 5,000 civilians killed during weeks of Russian bombardment and street fighting, 210 were children.
 He said Russian forces bombed hospitals, including one where 50 people burned to death.

-Capturing the city would allow Russia to secure a continuous land corridor to the Crimean Peninsula, which Russia seized from Ukraine in 2014.
+At a cemetery in the town of Bucha, northeast of Kyiv, workers began to load more than 60 bodies apparently collected over the past few days into a grocery shipping truck for transport to a facility for further investigation.

-Meanwhile, in the scarred and silent streets of Bucha and other towns around Ukraine’s capital where Russian forces withdrew, investigators sought to document what appeared to be widespread killings of civilians.
-Some victims had evidently been shot at close range.
-Some were found with their hands bound or their flesh burned.
+In his nightly address, Zelenskyy accused Russia of interfering with an international investigation into possible war crimes by removing corpses and trying to hide other evidence in Bucha.

-At a cemetery in Bucha, workers began to load more than 60 bodies apparently collected over the past few days into a grocery shipping truck for transport to a facility for further investigation.
+“We have information that the Russian troops have changed tactics and are trying to remove the dead people, the dead Ukrainians, from the streets and cellars of territory they occupied,” he said.
+“This is only an attempt to hide the evidence and nothing more.”

 More bodies were yet to be collected in Bucha.
 The Associated Press saw two in a house in a silent neighborhood.
 From time to time there was the muffled boom of workers clearing the town of mines and other unexploded ordnance.